paramsen/Keigen/README.md

 Keigen is an Kotlin wrapper for Eigen, a linear algebra library written in C++.

 Keigen is still just on the drawing table, and might stay there for all eternity.
-If so, one can at least find how to setup Eigen on Android by looking in the /keigen sources :)
+Despite that, the Matrix class is supporting all normal matrix-to-matrix and matrix-to-scalar operations.
+All arithmetic operators are covered (+, -, *, /), get by square brackets [row, col], set by square brackets, transpose, raw data array get/set etc.

 ### Artwork